josephjohnjj/intro-to-numba/docs/source/tutorial/cache.rst

    :class: hint

     #. `@jit(nopython=True, cache=True)` saves the compiled function to file.
     #.
-This eliminates the need for future function compilations.
+This eliminates the need for repeated function compilations.